jayantghadge/markit/README.md

 ## What’s done so far
 - Set up with Spring Boot and Maven
 - Connected to a MySQL database using JPA
-- Used Thymeleaf to build the frontend pages
+- Fetched tasks from the database and displayed them on a webpage using Thymeleaf

 ## Technologies
 - Spring Boot